NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          \- Heat Pump Backup Capacity Increment (see :ref:`hpxml_simulation_control`)

+  .. [#] If AverageCeilingHeight not provided, defaults to (ConditionedBuildingVolume - ConditionedCrawlspaceVolume) / ConditionedFloorArea if ConditionedBuildingVolume is provided.
+         If ConditionedBuildingVolume not provided, AverageCeilingHeight defaults to 8.0 ft (unless there is a cathedral ceiling, in which case the value is adjusted).
   .. [#] If NumberofBathrooms not provided, calculated as NumberofBedrooms/2 + 0.5 based on the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_.
   .. [#] If ConditionedBuildingVolume not provided, defaults to ConditionedFloorArea * AverageCeilingHeight + ConditionedCrawlspaceVolume.